LoicKonan/2143-OOP-Konan/Assignments/A08/README.md

 ### Description

-Re-writing the RgbColor class from this [code.cpp](code.cpp) using an array to hold all of the rgb colors so that it stores many colors and naming it **ColorPallette**.
+Re-writing the RgbColor class from this [code.cpp](code.cpp) using an array to hold all of the rgb colors so that it stores many colors and I am naming it **ColorPallette**.

 |  #  | File                 | Description                     |
 | :-: | -------------------- | ------------------------------- |